 Strong winds can pull your gutters fully or partially off of your roof line.
 Your gutters are a crucial part of your roofing system.
 They are designed to prevent water from pooling on the roof and instead divert it away from your home.

-If your gutters have been broken, you’ll want to hire a roofing contractor to reattach them as soon as possible.
+Wind damage to a roof could possibly mean your gutters have been broken, you’ll want to hire a roofing contractor to reattach them as soon as possible.

 What to Do When You Have Wind Damage